 - I See a Warning Message for Unsupported Versions

-.eml extension, Windows automatically and continually changes all files, unless you remove.
+.eml extension, Windows automatically and continually changes the file, unless you remove it.

 for more information.

 The sync client has been intentionally limited to sync no deeper than 100 sub-directories.
 The hard limit exists to guard against bugs with cycles like symbolic link loops.
 When a deeply nested directory is excluded from synchronization it will be listed with other ignored files and directories in the "Not synced" tab of the "Activity" pane.

 Keeping software up to date is crucial for file integrity and security – if software is outdated, there can be unfixed bugs.
 That’s why you should always upgrade your software when there is a new version.

 The ownCloud Desktop Client talks to a server, e.g. the ownCloud server, so you don’t only have to upgrade your client when there is a new version for it, also the server has to be kept up-to-date by your sysadmin.
 Starting with version 2.5.0, the client will show a warning message if you connect to an outdated or unsupported server:

 So if you encounter such a message, you should ask your administrator to upgrade ownCloud to a secure version.
 An important feature of the ownCloud Client is checksumming – each time you download or upload a file, the client and the server both check if the file was corrupted during the sync.
 This way you can be sure that you don’t lose any files.

 There are servers out there which don’t have checksumming implemented on their side, or which are not tested by ownCloud’s QA team.
 They can’t ensure file integrity, they have potential security issues, and we can’t guarantee that they are compatible with the ownCloud Desktop Client.